With Love (Hilary Duff song)

-"With Love" is a song recorded by American recording artist Hilary Duff for her fourth studio album, Dignity (2007).
+"With Love" is a song by American singer-songwriter Hilary Duff from her fourth studio album, Dignity (2007).
 It was written by Duff and Kara DioGuardi with the song's producers Vada Nobles and Julius "Logic" Diaz.
 According to Duff, the song is about having a "crazy job" but being kept "sane" by a lover.
 Musically, "With Love" has a dance-rock guitar throughout its hook while it presents more mature vocals by Duff in contrast to her previous works.
 The song was released as the second single from Dignity on February 20, 2007, by Hollywood Records.

 "With Love" received positive reviews from music critics, who called it a reinvention by the singer, and compared it with the works by Kylie Minogue and Gwen Stefani.
 Commercially "With Love" also fared well.
 It became her highest-peaking single on the US Billboard Hot 100, where it reached number 24, and additionally reached number one on the region's Hot Dance Club Play chart.
 It was also able to reach numbers six and eight in Spain and Italy, respectively.

 The "With Love" accompanying music video was directed by Matthew Rolston and doubles as the television commercial for Duff's fragrance With Love...
 Hilary Duff.
 It was filmed at City Hall in San Francisco, and features Kellan Lutz as Duff's love interest.
 It depicts Duff being followed by Lutz's character until they share a kiss towards its end.
 A separate version of the music video was produced for airing on Disney Channel and its online DXD service on the page for Radio Disney.
 Duff made a live performance of "With Love" at the 2007 MuchMusic Video Awards, where she also won the accolade for People's Choice: Favourite International Artist.
+A re-recorded version of the song was featured on Duff's third extended play (Mine), which was released to streaming and digital download platforms on May 29, 2026.

 Composition

 "With Love" is a moderately fast song that has a 4/4 time signature and a tempo of 122 beats per minute, and it is in the key of C♯ minor.
-Billboard magazine described it as "a beat-happy track that delivers a propulsive, guitar-laden, bleep-heavy hook", and About.com wrote that the song comprises "[e]lectronic bleeps with hand-clapping and finger-snapping beats", Duff's "adult pop vocals" and an "attack" of a "[c]runchy, dance-rock guitar [that] underlines the hook".
+Billboard magazine described it as "a beat-happy track that delivers a propulsive, guitar-laden, bleep-heavy hook", and About.com wrote that the song comprises "[e]lectronic bleeps with hand-clapping and finger-snapping beats", Hilary Duff's "adult pop vocals" and an "attack" of a "[c]runchy, dance-rock guitar [that] underlines the hook".
 The vocal range required for the song is E_{3} to C♯_{5}.
 According to Duff, the song is about having a "crazy job" but being kept "sane" by "that one person" with whom they are in a relationship, "and letting that person know that you appreciate criticism or advice because you know it comes from a place of love."